kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 If wildcards are used in instance or counter names, they are expanded at this point, if the `UseWildcardsExpansion` param is set to `true`.
+If wildcards are used in instance or counter names, they are expanded at this point, if the `UseWildcardsExpansion` param is set to `true`.

 Setting the `CountersRefreshInterval` too low (order of seconds) can cause Telegraf to create a high CPU load.

 Set it to `0s` to disable periodic refreshing.

+Example:
+`CountersRefreshInterval=1m`

 Example:
 `CountersRefreshInterval=1m`